mschuene/expresso-tutorial/README.md

 The tutorial is split into multiple section, each contained in its own top level org file.
 Each file is itself a literal program and contains working clojure code.
 The extracted code can also be found in the src directory.
+I highly recommend looking at the example section in 3.1

 ## Table of contents
    1. Expresso basics
+   2. (optional) Advanced expression construction and manipulation
-   2. Manipulation of Algebraic Expressions
+   3. Manipulation of Algebraic Expressions
       1. simplifying and solving expressions
 	  2. optimizing and compiling expressions
-   3. Rule based semantic Term Rewriting with expresso
+   4. Rule based semantic Term Rewriting with expresso
-   4. Expresso's internals/how it works
+   5. Expresso's internals/how it works
-   5. Extending expresso
+   6. Extending expresso

 ## Getting started
   1. Copy this repo, so you can experiment with the code while reading